Fujikura History

 Sakura Factory (Sakura City, Chiba Prefecture)

-It was in 1960 (Showa 35) during the Iwato boom that we came up with the idea of building a third factory after the Fukagawa and Numazu factories.
-With momentum in expanding product types and increasing orders, the construction of a modern factory to keep up with this was an urgent need.
-Trial runs began in 1964 (Showa 39), and full operation began the following year in 1965 (Showa 40).
-During the period of high economic growth, the Sakura Factory grew rapidly as a modern factory mainly producing communication cables.
-The Sakura Factory continued to grow in momentum thereafter, and also expanded into mass production of Optical Fiber, FPC (flexible printed circuit board) and electronic wire, as well as the development manufacturing of Fusion Splicer, becoming the backbone of Fujikura.
+The idea of building a third factory after the Fukagawa and Numazu factories came about in 1960 (Showa 35), during the height of the Iwato boom.
+With the expansion of product types and increasing orders surging, the construction of a modern factory to cope with this was an urgent need.
+Trial runs began in 1964 (Showa 39), and the Sakura Factory began full-scale operation the following year in 1965 (Showa 40), and during the period of high economic growth, it grew rapidly as a modern factory primarily focused on communication cables.
+The Sakura Factory continued to gain momentum thereafter, and the mass production of Optical Fiber, FPC (flexible printed circuit board) and electronic wire was added, as well as the development and manufacturing of Fusion Splicer, becoming the backbone of Fujikura.

 Sakura Factory (1965)